 If she’s lucky, Ms Sarah Chai wakes up only 3 times a night to tend to her one-year-old daughter, Deia.
-But on a bad night, she’d be lucky to have 3 hours of uninterrupted sleep.
+But on a bad night, she’d be lucky to get 3 hours of uninterrupted sleep.

-Adding to the challenge is the fact that Ms Chai is juggling motherhood, a part-time job and full-time study at Yale-NUS College all at once, making her one of the rare few in her cohort who’s married with a child before completing her university program.
+Adding to the challenge is the fact that Ms Chai is juggling motherhood, a part-time job and full-time study at Yale-NUS College all at once, making her one of the rare few in her cohort who’s married with a child before completing her university degree.

 “But I feel that once you see your kid, everything is worth it,” the young mother added.

 According to data from the Ministry of Home Affairs, the number of women who became mothers before their mid-20s remained low in recent years.

 In 2016, there were 2,594 women aged 15 to 24 who gave birth.
 In 2018, the number fell 16 per cent to 2,178.
 Together, these young mothers contributed only about 6 per cent of all live births in 2018.